Energy drinks can hurt your mouth. They can cause:

 - Set limits.
 The more often you have energy drinks (and other sugary beverages), the more damage they will cause.

-- If you have one, rinse your mouth with water afterwards to help protect your teeth’s surfaces from breakdown.
+- If you have one, rinse your mouth with water afterward to help protect your teeth’s surfaces from breakdown.

 - TBDHU: Healthy Eating

 - Canadian Dental Association: Junk Food and Child Health